Duy-Thanh/DMKernel/README.md

 ## Language Reference

-The DMKernel language is designed specifically for data mining tasks with a focus on earthquake aftershock prediction.
+The DMKernel language is designed specifically for data mining tasks and AI applications.
 It has features for:

 - Matrix and vector operations
 - Statistical functions and distributions